frc0/frc0site/content/_index.md

 draft: false
 ---

-# Welcome to FRC0 (FRC Zero)
+# Welcome to FRC Zero

 ## Important Notices:
 ---

 #### &#x26A0; We have announced a FIM student journalism challenge! &#x26A0;

 Want to become an online, published journalist?
 Seeking some PR for your team?
 Want to win some cool prizes?
-This your chance to do all of that, help us get more content for FRCzero and did we mention the prizes?
+This your chance to do all of that, help us get more content for FRC zero and did we mention the prizes?
 We want to support student FRC journalism and are looking for student writers to write articles about FIM events.

 **ALL ARTICLES THAT PASS BASIC SUBMISSION RULES WILL BE PUBLISHED ON FRCZERO.ORG**.